zonemaster/zonemaster/docs/internal-documentation/distrib-testing/FreeBSD-Preparation.md

    adduser
    ```

-3. Allow users in the wheel group to run all commands.
+4. Allow users in the wheel group to run all commands

    Uncomment the line `%wheel ALL=(ALL) ALL`.